Karhunen-Lo\`eve expansion of Random Measures: Concluding remarks

-\begin{Rem} For a general non-finite regular random measure $M$ a Karhunen-Loève decomposition can be done \textit{locally}.
-That is, for every bounded Borel set $D$, $M$ has a decomposition of the form \eqref{Eq:MvarphiExpansion} for $\varphi \in \mathcal{M}_{B}(\Rd)$ null outside $D$.
-This because the restriction measure of $M$ over $D$ is a finite measure for which Theorem \ref{Theo:KLMeasure} holds.
-In such case the measures $\mu_{j}$ and the random variables $X_{j}$ depend upon the set $D$. \end{Rem}
+It is not clear if a general m-cov random measure $M$ can be regulated by a function $f$ as it is required in Theorem \ref{Theo:KLExpansionMnonfinite}.
+One thing that can always be done is to construct a KL decomposition \textit{locally}.
+That is, for every $D \in \BoundedBorel{\Rd}$, $M$ has a decomposition of the form \eqref{Eq:MvarphiExpansion} for every $\varphi \in \mathcal{M}_{B,c}(\Rd)$ null outside $D$.
+This holds since one can focus on the compactly supported random measure $\mathbf{1}_{D}M$, which is finite and thus Theorem \ref{Theo:KLMeasure} applies.
+In such case, the measures $\mu_{j}$ and the random variables $X_{j}$ depend upon the set $D$.

-\begin{Rem} Of course, if the process $M$ is Gaussian, the random variables in the Karhunen-Loève expansion are independent.
-It is also possible to prove in that case, that the convergence of the series \eqref{Eq:MvarphiExpansion} holds almost-surely. \end{Rem}